Michael Flanagan (American politician)

-Michael Patrick Flanagan (born November 9, 1962) is a former captain in the United States Army, a practicing attorney, and a Republican Party politician from Chicago, Illinois.
+Michael Patrick Flanagan (born November 9, 1962) is an American attorney, former politician, and United States Army captain who served as the U.S. representative for Illinois's 5th congressional district from 1995 to 1997.
+A member of the Republican Party, Flanagan is best known best known for his victory over eighteen-term congressman Dan Rostenkowski in the 1994 midterm elections.

-Flanagan is best known for his victory over eighteen-term Congressman Ways and Means Committee chairman Dan Rostenkowski in the 1994 United States midterm elections.
-For beating Rostenkowski he was given the moniker of the "Rosty-slayer."
+For beating Rostenkowski, he was given the moniker of the "Rosty-slayer."
 He was one of 58 Republican victories (for a net gain of 54 seats) in the House of Representatives that allowed the party to take control of both houses of Congress, as part of the Republican Revolution.

 Early life and education

-Flanagan was born in Chicago, Illinois on November 9, 1962, the second of five sons in a family of Irish-descent.
+Flanagan was born in Chicago, Illinois, on November 9, 1962, the second of five sons in a family of Irish-descent.
 He graduated from Lane Technical High School, and he earned a B.A. from Loyola University in 1984 and a J.D. from Loyola University School of Law in 1988.
 He served in the United States Army as a field artillery officer from 1984 to 1988, and from1991 to 1992 (during the Gulf War), achieving the rank of captain.

 Flanagan was admitted to the Illinois State Bar Association in 1991.